branchwelder/webdev-template/README.md

 ## Using the template

-Clone the repository to your computer and Open it in your editor.
+Click "Use this template" In the top right of this page, and click **Create a new repository**.
+Give your repository a name, and click **Create repository from template**.
+Clone the repository to your computer and open it in your editor.

-Install dependencies with `npm install`
+Install dependencies with `npm install`.

+After dependencies are installed, use the following scripts (listed in `package.json`) as you work on your site:

 - `npm run start` - runs the local development server
 - `npm run host` - runs the local development server, but makes it accessible on your network (so you could e.g. open the site on your phone)
 - `npm run build` - builds your site to the `dist` folder
 - `npm run preview` - builds your site and previews the built version locally
-- `npm run deploy` - builds your site and then deploys it to github pages
+- `npm run deploy` - builds your site and then deploys it to Github pages

-**IMPORTANT:** When you want to deploy your site, you will need to update the path in the deploy script to reflect the name of your repository.
-This is because github pages projects are automatically given a subfolder on your base `username.github.io` domain.
+**IMPORTANT:** When you want to deploy your site to your own Github pages instance, you will need to update the path in the deploy script to reflect the name of your repository.
+This is because Github pages projects are automatically hosted from a subfolder on your base `username.github.io` domain.
 For example, this repo is named `webdev-template`, so the deploy script sets the base path like this:

 ```json
     "deploy": "vite build --base=/webdev-template/ && gh-pages -d dist"
 ```

-If your repo was instead named `my-cool-project`, you should edit the deploy script to be:
+If you named your repo `my-cool-project`, you should edit the deploy script to
+be:

 ```json
     "deploy": "vite build --base=/my-cool-project/ && gh-pages -d dist"